 Visit a Hot Spring or Geothermal Pool in Iceland

 One of the best things to do in Iceland in January is to slip into one of the many naturally heated geothermal pools.
-Public swimming is part of life in Iceland.
-With dozens of geothermal public pools all around the country, no matter where you are, you'll be able to find one to take a winter swim.
+With dozens of geothermal public pools all around the country, you'll be able to find one to take a winter swim, no matter where you are.

 - See also: The 30 Best Hot Springs and Geothermal Pools in Iceland